penguin-cmyk/getcustomasset/README.md

 # getcustomasset
-A simple getcustomasset fix written in rust, mainly for executors like awp or others where getcustomaseet is currentyl broken
+A simple getcustomasset fix written in rust, mainly for executors like awp or others where getcustomaseet is currently broken

 The build needs to be run as admin since it requires certain permissions to copy over the files